Bhajan: Bhajan versus Kirtan in the Hindu traditions

 A Bhajan is closely related to Kirtan, with both sharing common aims, subjects, musical themes and being devotional performance arts.
 A Bhajan is more free in form, and can be singular melody that is performed by a single singer with or without one and more musical instruments.
 Kirtan, in contrast, differs in being a more structured team performance, typically with a call and response musical structure, similar to an intimate conversation or gentle sharing of ideas, and it includes two or more musical instruments, with roots in the prosody principles of the Vedic era.

 Many Kirtan are structured for more audience participation, where the singer calls a spiritual chant, a hymn, a mantra or a theme, the audience then responds back by repeating the chant or by chanting back a reply of their shared beliefs.
 A Bhajan, in contrast, is either experienced in silence or a "sing along".

 Jainism

 Stavan is a form of popular and historically pervasive genre of devotional music in Jainism.
 The subject of a Stavan varies, ranging from praise of Jina, Jain religious ideas and its philosophy, in a manner similar to Bhakti Bhajans.

 Jainism rejects any Creator god, but accepts protector deities and rebirth of souls as heavenly beings, and its devotional singing traditions integrate these beliefs.
 Stavan may include dancing and worship rituals.
 Known as Bhajan in north and west Indian regional languages, a Stavan is typically sung as folk melodies by groups of Jain women, and are a formal part of ceremonies and celebrations within Jainism.

+Buddhism

+Numerous Buddhist traditions use vocal music with instrumental accompaniment as part of their rituals and devotional practices.
+Buddhist vocal music and chanting is often part of Buddhist rituals and festivals in which they may be seen as offerings to the Buddha.

+In South Asia, there are still several traditions of Buddhist bhajan singing.
+One is the Newari Buddhist Gunlā Bājan tradition, which has a long history.

+Bengali Barua Buddhists also have a tradition of singing songs in the vernacular, which they call Buddha-samkirtan or Buddha kirtan.